 Now these covers "fit" much more snugly, and with a zipper position that is easier to locate and use.

 The first modular bicycle tire system

-The combination of zippered tires and zippered tread (a real second skin, not surprisingly called “Skin”) allows cyclists to change tires according to road conditions in seconds.
+The combination of zippered tires and zippered tread (a real second skin, not surprisingly called "Skin") allows cyclists to change tires according to road conditions in seconds.
 ReTyre offers four detachable skins.
-Two “summer” and two “winter” off-road options can significantly increase the number of days in which cyclists enjoy their bikes (including electric ones) even in unstable temperatures and weather conditions.
+Two "summer" and two "winter" off-road options can significantly increase the number of days cyclists enjoy their bikes (including electric) even in unstable temperatures and weather conditions.